Help us match you with local pros in your area

 Ductwork Cleaning | $393-$983 |

-Get quotes from at least three HVAC contractors.
+Request estimates from three or more HVAC companies.
 Explain your issues and ask if technicians can inspect your system in person.
-Review each company's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Review each provider's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
 Avoid companies that pressure you or demand payment before work.

 When looking for an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.